-Senate Sub. for HB 2526 provides explicit authority for the Kansas Corporation Commission to regulate hydraulic fracturing, and it authorizes the Commission to promulgate rules and regulations for supervision and disclosure of any well on which a hydraulic fracturing treatment is performed. (heard July 22, 2013)
+Senate Sub. for HB 2526 provides explicit authority for the Kansas Corporation Commission to regulate hydraulic fracturing, and it authorizes the Commission to promulgate rules and regulations for supervision and disclosure of any well on which a hydraulic fracturing treatment is performed.
+(The corresponding rules and regulations were heard at the July 22, 2013, meeting.)